shekshavalipattan/Custom-AutoML-Platform/README.md

 # 🤖 Custom AutoML Platform

-A modular, offline-capable AutoML solution built using Python.
+A modular, Automated Machine Learning solution built using Python.
 This platform automates the entire machine learning lifecycle for structured **tabular datasets** — from preprocessing to model training and deployment.

 ## 📂 Folder Structure